ramannanda9/restaurant-hotspots/README.md

 In this project we tried to ascertain the relationship between yelp ratings, taxi pickups and dropoffs with the tip_amount.
 The spatial join is performed with yelp data, nyc_liquor_dataset and taxi dataset for yellow cabs.

-The main table after the join is yelp_taxi_stats and the script to join the dataset is located under taxi folder.
+The main table after the join is yelp_taxi_stats and the script to join the dataset is located under Spatial Join folder.
 Its structure and schema is mentioned below.

 |Column_Name          |  Type   |